 "Enjoy this book like the fine, rich, hand crafted brew that it is… An official 5-Lager Review!"

 — E.T.
-"Liz" Crowe, local author, co-owner of Wolverine State Brewing, and Ann Arbor Beer Wench
+"Liz" Crowe, local author and Ann Arbor Beer Wench

 "Local beer writer David Bardallis spins a well thought out tale tracing Ann Arbor's brewing history from its roots to the juicy fruits we currently enjoy at Tree Town watering holes."